-Latest 2017 College Football Recruiting Composite Team Rankings
+UPDATED: Latest 2017 College Football Recruiting Composite Team Rankings

-With the Under Armour All-America Game last weekend, a number of high-profile recruits have made their college decision.
-Seven more players are expected to announce this week at the Army All-American Bowl.
-Many will be enrolled within days of the games.

-Here are the latest USA TODAY High School Sports’ Composite Team Football Recruiting Rankings for the Class of 2017.
+Here are the latest USA TODAY High School Sports’ Composite Team Football Recruiting Rankings for the Class of 2017 through midday on National Signing Day.

 The composite represents an average of the rankings by the four major recruiting services: 247Sports, ESPN, Rivals and Scout.
 All rankings went to Top 50, except ESPN, which is Top 40.
-Teams not ranked in ESPN’s Top 40 received a 41.
+Teams not ranked in ESPN’s Top 40 received a 41; teams not ranked in the other rankings received a 51.

-Alabama is a unanimous No. 1 with Georgia having moved to No. 2 over Ohio State, which dropped to No. 3.
+Alabama was a unanimous No. 1 and won a national recruiting title for the seventh consecutive year.
+Ohio Stat was No. 2, finishing second in three of the four rankings.
+USC was a big winner on National Signing Day and moved to No. 5.
+Florida State moved up to No. 6 thanks largely to Marvin Wilson’s decision.

 |Rank